Nnennajohn-rain/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that reverses the content of an array of integers.
+Write a function that capitalizes all words of a string.